yattoz/calvinball-website/MIGRATING.md

     :usual_author => "Yattoz",
     :always_people => {"yattoz" => "Yattoz"},
     :podcast_key => "recommande",
+    :location => Location::LOCAL,
     :cover_keep_orig => true,
     :audio_download => true,
     :resources_download => true
 }
 ```

-- clean and regenerate podcast resources ONCE with `ruby scripts/podcast_resources.rb --clean`.
+- clean and regenerate podcast resources with `ruby scripts/podcast_resources.rb --clean PODCASTKEY`.
 This will remove old pages.
 The new generated pages will have links that point locally instead of remotely (e.g. `/audio/thing.mp3` etc.)
 - Change feed link in `docs/podcast/#{podcast}/README.md` with local link, like `feed: /podcasts/recommande/feed.rss`
 - add line to `.gitignore` to **not ignore** the newly added podcast, e.g.: `!docs/**/recommande/**`
+- set location of podcast as `Location::LOCAL` in `script/podcast_resources.rb`
 - generate RSS link with `ruby scripts/generate_rss.rb` (run from top folder)
-- remove podcast from the array of monitored podcasts in script `script/podcast_resources.rb` (resources will be uploaded on this server from now on!)

 You should be good to go now for the server.
 - set the new RSS feed link in iTunes, Spotify, etc.
-i

 ## Create account and folder structure